This is the multi-page printable view of this section. Click here to print.

 • Multi-node GPU Cluster > GPU Node

-• This guide explains how to use the Open Telemetry Collector provided by ServiceWatch.
+• This guide provides instructions on how to use the OpenTelemetry Collector provided by ServiceWatch.

 Table.
-Description of Prometheus Exporter and Open Telemetry Collector
+Explanation of Prometheus Exporter and Open Telemetry Collector

-Pre-environment Configuration for ServiceWatch Agent
+Pre-configuration for ServiceWatch Agent

-1. Adding Security Group Rules
+1. Add Security Group rule

 OutboundCustom TCP443ServiceWatch OpenAPI Endpoint IP Address

 Table.
-Security Group Rules for ServiceWatch Agent Communication
+Security Group rules for ServiceWatch Agent communication

-OutboundTCP443AllowPrivate IP address assigned when creating Virtual Server.
-Virtual Server Private IP address can be checked in Checking Virtual Server Details.ServiceWatch OpenAPI Endpoint IP Address
+OutboundTCP443AllowWhen creating a Virtual Server, the assigned Private IP address.
+The Virtual Server Private IP address can be found in Check Virtual Server Details.ServiceWatch OpenAPI Endpoint IP Address

 Table.
-Internet Gateway Firewall Rules for ServiceWatch Agent Communication
+Internet Gateway firewall rules for ServiceWatch Agent communication

-ServiceWatch OpenAPI Endpoint IP Address
+ServiceWatch OpenAPI Endpoint IP address

-OfferingRegionURLIP Address
+OfferingRegionURLIP address

 For Enterprisekr-west1https://servicewatch.kr-west1.e.samsungsdscloud.com112.107.105.24